 Since we invested in Alliant, we have engaged with multiple individuals in the business, including both the current and former CEO (who was also the President).
-We are pleased with how receptive the management team has been, as well as - more pertinently - the progress made in a short period of time.
+We are pleased with how receptive the management team has been, as well as more pertinently - the progress made in a short period of time.

 In 2018, Alliant set its first public sustainability targets for 2030 and 2050.
-This summer, it revised these by bringing forward its goal to eliminate coal from its generating base from 2050 to 2040 and setting a new target to achieve net-zero $CO_2$ emissions from generated electricity by 2050.
-We applaud this rapid progress.
+This summer, it revised these by bringing forward its goal to eliminate coal from its generating base from 2050 to 2040 and setting a new target to achieve net-zero CO2 emissions from generated electricity by 2050.
+With subsequent commitments, we believe these new targets may also be revised further.